santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Encode Efficiency Index.md

-# Understanding Encoding Efficiency Thresholds

-This metric helps identify and rank release groups based on their ability to produce encodes that meet specific efficiency standards.
+This metric is aimed at identifying and ranking release groups based on their propensity to release an encode that meets a certain efficiency threshold.

 ## What is an Efficiency Threshold?